holoviz/param/doc/upgrade_guide.md

 #### Setting a non-Parameter attribute via the constructor

-Before Param 2.0 you could set an instance attribute that was not a `Parameter` via the constructor.
-This behavior was prone to let typos slip through your code, setting the wrong instance attribute (with a warning though).
-Starting from Param 2.0 this now raises a `TypeError`, similarly to when you call a Python callable with a wrong parameter name:
+Before Param 2.0, you could set an instance attribute that was not a `Parameter` via the constructor, though you would get a warning if you did so.
+This behavior was prone to let typos slip through your code, setting the wrong instance attribute but continuing to function.
+Starting from Param 2.0, providing an attribute value that is not a Parameter now raises a `TypeError`, similarly to when you call a Python callable with an incorrect parameter name:

 ```python
 class A(param.Parameterized):